 The Oregon Garden

 No fewer than 500,000 twinkling lights illuminate the seasonal ice rink at Oregon Garden in Silverton, 40 miles (65 km) south of Portland.
 Carolers’ voices fill the air as revelers meander with hot cups of gluhwein, spiced wine, from the traditional German artisan market.
 Families skate around the outdoor rink and daring kiddos squeal with delight on the 150-foot (45 m) snowless tubing track.
 Visit between Thanksgiving and the New Year to join in the fun.

 Winter Village at Jerry Willey Plaza

 Every December, Jerry Willey Plaza at Orenco Station in Hillsboro transforms into a winter wonderland featuring the closest open-air ice rink to Portland.
 (It’s 15 miles [24 km] northwest of downtown Portland on US Highway 26, and accessible via the MAX light rail blue line.)
 Carolers wassail as families loop around the nearly 100-foot-long (30 m) rink and shop at the Orenco Station shopping center.
-Visit the Winter Village before Jan.
-3, 2017, to enjoy holiday-themed kids’ activities, delicious dining options and of course, plenty of ice-skating.
+Visit the Winter Village before New Year’s Day to enjoy holiday-themed kids’ activities, delicious dining options and of course, plenty of ice-skating.